 Monet’s most famous works are his Water Lilies series, a painters depiction of a world of his own creation.
 There he captured how nature and light interact in a the mirror of his pond.
 Here you will see the lilies, ponds and famous Japanese bridge, along with lots of other tourists…

-On to Monet’s house
+On to Monet’s House

 Monet raised his family and perfected his craft in the house still on the property.
-It also contains his famous and extensive Japanese art collection which inspired his construction of his ponds.
+It also contains his famous and extensive Japanese art collection which inspired the construction of his ponds.
 However, he never had the opportunity to visit the distant land.
 There is also the chance to visit his studio where many of his works were painted.

 We then rode back to catch the train back to Paris.
-Some people try to do this as a half day trip with the other half at Versailles.
+Some people try to do this as a half-day trip with the other half at Versailles.
 Even this hare traveler can’t imagine that, but you can see how I spent my whole day at Versailles, complete with its amazing gardens in the Queen’s Hamlet.

 What are your favorite gardens you have visited?
 Please let me know in the comments.
 This definitely sits at the top of my list!